hoffmanick/fairos/glossary.md

           <div class="collapse" id="readMore_quat">
             <div class="read-more-content" style="width:90%;padding-left:5%;padding-right:5%;padding-top:2%;padding-bottom:2%;">
               <p>The Quaternary research community is a network of scientists and data managers who study the archaeology, climate, and ecology of the Quaternary period,
-                a division of the Cenozoic Era.
-The Quaternary period began with the Pleistocene Epoch 2.58 million years ago and continues today.</p>
+                a division of the <a href="https://rock.geosociety.org/net/documents/gsa/timescale/timescl.pdf?v=2022">Cenozoic Era</a>.
+The Quaternary period began with the Pleistocene Epoch 2.58 million years ago and continues today, and is characterized by long cold ice ages interrupted by short warmer interglacial ages.</p>
             </div>
       </div>
         <br>